 Visiting Parks Canada National Parks and Historic Sites is one of my favourite things to do with my dog, and touring Canada with a canine companion is now on my bucket list – especially after recent developments.

-Even a limited opening is great news for stir-crazy dogs and their people who’ve spent the last three months evaluating ‘what’s really important.’
+This is great news for stir-crazy dogs and their people who spent the pandemic evaluating ‘what’s really important.’
 For the record, being with my three furkidz, ranked number one on my list – clearly no surprise.

-Before you venture out to a Canadian National Park, first check daily hours.
-Limited sites are open (see the list here), and Parks Canada has some rules:
+Before you venture out to a dog-friendly Canadian National Park, first check daily hours, and Parks Canada has some rules:

 - Avoid contact with frequently touched surfaces.
 Carry your own supply of alcohol-based hand sanitizer, disinfecting wipes, and toilet paper